Eragon (film): Critical response

+Metacritic, which uses a weighted average, assigned the a score of 38 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "B" on scale of A+ to F.

 The Seattle Times described the film as "technically accomplished, but fairly lifeless and at times a bit silly".
 The Hollywood Reporter said the world of Eragon was "without much texture or depth."
 The story was labeled "derivative" by The Washington Post, and "generic" by the Las Vegas Weekly.
 Newsday stressed this point further, asserting that only "nine-year-olds with no knowledge whatsoever of any of the six Star Wars movies would find the film original."

 The acting was called "lame" by the Washington Post, plus "stilted" and "lifeless" by the Orlando Weekly.
 The dialogue was also criticized, with MSNBC labelling it "silly"; the Las Vegas Weekly called it "wooden".
 Positive reviews described the film as "fun" and "the stuff boys' fantasies are made of."
 The CGI work was called "imaginative" and Saphira was called a "magnificent creation."
 Christopher Paolini stated he enjoyed the film, particularly praising the performances of Jeremy Irons and Ed Speleers.
+Although he later stated in 2023 that "the original film is not really a bad film.
+But where it fails is it's not a great adaptation."